TheAcharya/ProductionData-Website/docs/disclaimers.md

 Microsoft® is a registered trademark of Microsoft Corporation.
 References to Microsoft in this software application are for compatibility and identification purposes only and do not imply any affiliation with or endorsement by Microsoft Corporation.

 Excel® is a registered trademark of Microsoft Corporation.
 References to Excel in this software application are for compatibility and identification purposes only and do not imply any affiliation with or endorsement by Microsoft Corporation.

+### Adobe

+PDF® is a registered trademark of Adobe Inc. References to PDF in this software application are for compatibility and identification purposes only and do not imply any affiliation with or endorsement by Adobe Inc.